About Us

 I Receive my Master's Promotion

 In 1980, I traveled to Hong Kong with Grandmaster Shum to meet his teacher, the Great Grandmaster Ng Wai Nung.
-He took me to the school where he trained.
-It was on the roof of a four-story building.
-There were several students there working out.
+He took me to the school where he trained, which was on the roof of a four-story building.
+Several students were working out.
 The Great Grandmaster asked me to perform several routines and other tests of strength and endurance.

 He asked me to come back the next day when I was finished.
 Then, he awarded me my Master's Certification.
 Unlike most certificates on paper, this one was a handmade cloth scroll.